Tafara-N/My_Projects/README.md

 Here's a brief overview of some of the projects included in this repository:

-1. ****: Brief description of the project.
+1. **3-function**: Here l was looking into fuctions in python and taking on various coding challenges pertaining functions.
-2. ****: Brief description of the project.
+2. **classes_practice**: Here l was looking into classes in python.
-3. ...
+3. **AirBnBv2_clone** Here l did a bit of practice on the AirBnB The console project

-Feel free to explore the directories to learn more about each project!
+- ## You are free to explore the directories l have learned so far to learn more about each project

 ## Getting Started